vele616/monorepo/packages/jobboard/website/content/jobs/mid-market-account-executive-emea-current-job-openings-at-netlify-inrLY.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/netlify"
-summary: "Current Job Openings at Netlify is searching for a mid market account executive that has 3+ years of mid-market sales experience, ideally with a highly technical cloud service."
+summary: "Netlify is searching for a mid market account executive that has 3+ years of mid-market sales experience, ideally with a highly technical cloud service."
 summaryBackup: "Excited about #sales, #ui/ux, #git?
 Check out this job post!"
 featured: 20
 ---